cloudposse/docs/content/reference/tools.md

 ### _(Obsolete)_ Using with Geodesic

-`aws-vault` is no longer available in the Geodesic shell.
-It is available as a package named "aws-vault" in the Cloud Posse package repository and you can install it at build time by adding the appropriate commands to your Dockerfile.
+`aws-vault` is no longer preinstalled in the Geodesic shell.
+It is available as a package named "aws-vault" in the Cloud Posse package repository, and you can install it at run time by running the appropriate commands for your Geodesic Linux distro (e.g. `apt-get install aws-vault` for Debian), or you can put a corresponding `RUN` command in your Dockerfile to install it at build time.

 To start the shell, run: